RomanGL/marginal-man-game/README.md

-# marginal-man-game
+# Marginal Valera
 The text adventure about marginal russian man.
-Written on Ruby.
+His name is Valera.
+Don't let Valera to die!